Daily COVID-19 update: Freeborn County reports third death - Albert Lea Tribune

 Daily COVID-19 update: Freeborn County reports third death

-Freeborn County reported its third COVID-19 death on Tuesday, according to the daily update from local and state health officials.
+Freeborn County reported its third COVID-19 death on Tuesday, according to local and state health officials.

 The individual was between 90 and 94 years old.

-According to the Minnesota Department of Health, the person was one of five deaths reported throughout the state, of which two were residents of long-term care or assisted living facilities.
+Freeborn County Public Health reported one new lab-confirmed case in the county on Tuesday.
+One additional person was also added to the list from another county, bringing the county’s total cumulative count to 463.
+Of that number, 34 cases are considered active and one person is hospitalized.

+The health department said both of the new cases on the county’s list are in their 20s.

-The following are updates about area counties:
+The following are updates about other area counties:

 • Faribault County: no new cases, 128 total cases